The cover of The Drama According to Bernadette Cooper (MCA10058) features Cooper in a black leather SJ.

 Issue 14 of X-Men (street date July 6 2011) features an excellent cover of Emma Frost naked in a straitjacket, and several lesser pictures within.
 Thanks to ARNie!, here are the scans:

 The first several pages of issue 8 (2012) of Fear Itself: The Fearless features the villainess Sin (daughter of the Red Skull and unfortunately in possession of a grotesque red skull for a head) riding in a plane whilst trussed up like Hannibal Lecter.
 Thanks to ARNie! and Creeper1574 for the scans:

 Issue 18 (September 2012) of the new Daredevil comic ends with a full-page shot of a straitjacketed women (jacket has leather front arm loop and waist belt) sitting in a padded cell.
-It appears this storyline may continue into issue 19 in October.

 In issue 2 (November 2010) of Deadpool MAX, Deadpool is in a mental institution and discovers that his female psychiatrist is actually a patient herself.
 She's led out in a straitjacket at the end of the comic.